Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 How is Kelvin™ different from a normal gel pack?+

 Gel and ice packs come out of the freezer at sub-zero temperatures, which is too cold for therapeutic cooling.
-Kelvin™ uses PCMx™ - a phase-change material that absorbs heat by changing state - to hold a steady 10-12°C (the temperature physios actually recommend) for up to 40 minutes.
+Kelvin™ uses PCMx™ - a phase-change material that absorbs heat by changing state - to hold a steady 10-12°C (the temperature physios actually recommend) for 60+ minutes.

 Do I need a freezer?+

-No. Kelvin™ recharges in a normal fridge in about 60-90 minutes.
+No. Kelvin™ recharges in about 3 hours in the fridge (or 1 hour in the freezer).
 The sewn-edge indicator badge turns blue when it's ready to use.

 Can I put it directly on my skin?+